garrandall/popular-music-data/tracks/mystery-lady-billy-ocean.md

 Hey there Mystery Lady can I spend the night with you Can I have your number I'll be anything you want me to We ought to get something started
-Ooh I can tell so very well
+Oh I can tell so very well
 He has left you brokenhearted
 It's time to start mending you heart
 Darling when the nights are cold and lonely - I will keep you warm